 A friend recently asked for advice on composting in a city and I was a little embarrassed to tell her that I had no advice to give!
-My mom composted in our family’s backyard when I was a kid, but since moving out of the house and having only lived in apartments and cities, I assumed it couldn’t be done (easily) without a backyard.
+My mom composted in our backyard when I was a kid, but since moving out of the house and living only in apartments and cities, I assumed it couldn’t be done (easily) without a backyard.
 Realizing I must have assumed wrongly, I set out to investigate and here’s what I learned…

 What is compost?